Pyronewbic/Pyronewbic/README.md

 <h3 align="left">Hey There!
-I'm a DevSecOps and Cloud computing Specialist, who's based in India.
+I'm a DevSecOps and Cloud computing Specialist, who's based out of India.
 I currently work with Chainguard to churn out High-quality, low image size and 0-CVE images using a mix of melange, apko and wolfi!</h3>

 ###